beaverbuilder/documentation/docs/beaver-builder/getting-started/bb-editor-basics/outline-panel.md

 In the Outline Panel, icons will appear when the display visibility settings for a row, column, or module have been modified or when custom CSS or JavaScript has been added to them using the CSS or JavaScript sections in the [Advanced tab](/beaver-builder/layouts/advanced-tab/html-element.md).

-* If you an Eye <i className="fa-solid fa-eye"></i> icon is present, it means that the display visibility settings for that row, column, or module have been changed from the default state, which is "Always."
+* If you an <i className="fa-solid fa-eye"></i> Eye icon is present, it means that the display visibility settings for that row, column, or module have been changed from the default state, which is "Always."

-* The code <i className="fa-solid fa-code"></i> icon indicates that custom CSS or JavaScript has been added to the row, column, or module through the CSS or JavaScript sections found in the [Advanced tab](/beaver-builder/layouts/advanced-tab/html-element.md).
+* The <i className="fa-solid fa-code"></i> Code icon indicates that custom CSS or JavaScript has been added to the row, column, or module through the CSS or JavaScript sections found in the [Advanced tab](/beaver-builder/layouts/advanced-tab/html-element.md).

 ![Right-Click Outline Panel](/img/beaver-builder/user-interface--outline-panel--4.jpg)